 - Confidence: Many patients who choose ceramic or clear braces feel more confident about their orthodontic treatment, especially knowing that people are focusing on their smiles rather than their braces.

 - Cost: Ceramic and clear braces may cost slightly more than traditional metal braces.
 Be sure to speak to our financial coordinator about formulating a financial plan that fits your budget!

 - Discoloration: The clear elastic ties used with clear and ceramic braces may become slightly discolored when you drink tea, coffee, or wine, and eat certain foods or smoke.
 Ask Dr. Cruz about how you can keep your braces looking their best.

 - Treatment Time: Orthodontic treatment with clear or ceramic braces may take longer than with traditional metal braces.
 If you don't mind investing a little more time in your smile, then talk to Dr. Cruz to find out how long your treatment time will be with clear or ceramic braces.

 Are clear or ceramic braces the right choice for my smile and me?

-By talking to Dr. Johnson, you can decide if clear or ceramic braces are the right treatment for you.
-Dr. Johnson can provide answers to your questions and extra information explaining the benefits of each treatment.
+By talking to Dr. Cruz, you can decide if clear or ceramic braces are the right treatment for you.
+Dr. Cruz can provide answers to your questions and extra information explaining the benefits of each treatment.
 If you would like to learn more about clear braces, ceramic braces, and all of the options available to you, please contact our practice and schedule an appointment today.